-I have been working at CP Kelco full-time (More than 8 years)
+I have been working at CP Kelco full-time (Less than a year)

 I applied through a recruiter.
 The process took 3 days.
 I interviewed at CP Kelco (San Diego, CA) in February 2015.